maritime-whale/maritime-whale/docs/README.md

 ## Set Up

-Before diving in, we recommend that you review the [web app architecture diagram](diagrams/web-app-diagram.pdf) to get a better understanding of how this web app interacts with and utilizes various technologies such as GitHub, GitHub Pages, Gmail, MapBox, and VesselFinder.
+Before diving in, we recommend that you review the [web app architecture diagram](diagrams/web-app-diagram.pdf) to get a better understanding of how this web app interacts with and utilizes various technologies such as Amazon Web Services, GitHub, Gmail, and Wix.

 ### Installation
 1. Clone this repo.